BDC Hamburger Icon

 What is a business credit score?

-Your business credit score, while distinct from your personal credit score, is similar in concept.
-Basically, a business credit score is used to demonstrate how financially sound and reliable a business is, as well as how likely it is to make its owed payments on time.
+While distinct from your personal credit score, your business credit score is similar in concept.
+A business credit score is used to demonstrate how financially sound and reliable a business is.
+It also shows how likely the business is to make its payments on time.

-Like personal credit scores, a business credit score is a numerical measure representing a business’s creditworthiness, but the scale is 0 to 100.
+Like personal credit scores, a business credit score is a numerical measure representing a business’s creditworthiness.
+But, its scale is 0 to 100.

-Three major credit bureaus determine business credit scores: Dun & Bradstreet, Equifax, and Experian.
-The scores determine creditworthiness for several things, including business loans, credit cards and payment terms.
+Three major credit bureaus determine business credit scores: Dun & Bradstreet, Equifax and Experian.
+The scores determine creditworthiness for several things, including availability and rates of business loans, credit cards, and payment terms.
 Strong business credit and a responsible payment history can also reduce the cost of borrowing money.

-“Each credit bureau will collect data and information about a company’s financial history and attach a score, but each bureau has a different set of criteria they value when attaching a score,” Jeffrey Bumbales, director of strategic partnerships and marketing at online lender Credibly, told business.com.
+“Each credit bureau will collect data and information about a company’s financial history and attach a score, but each bureau has a different set of criteria they value when attaching a score,” Jeffrey Bumbales, a marketing consultant, told business.com.

 What is FICO?